DIY Water Jug Lantern Hack

 - The water inside the jug will diffuse the light and project an ambient glow that lights up the immediate area around you.

-Other containers work well too
+Other suitable containers

 - The DIY water jug lantern is dependent upon your headlamp working properly and requires batteries – usually size AA or AAA.